stylelint/vscode-stylelint/README.md

 Set stylelint [`config`](https://stylelint.io/user-guide/usage/node-api#config) option.
 Note that when this option is enabled, stylelint doesn't load configuration files.

+#### stylelint.configFile

+Type: `string`
+Default: `""`

+Set stylelint [`configFile`](https://stylelint.io/user-guide/usage/options#configfile) option.
+Path to a JSON, YAML, or JS file that contains your configuration object.
+Use this option if you don't want stylelint to search for a configuration file.

 #### stylelint.configBasedir

 Type: `string`